what does the yeezy–khalifa twitter fight say about how kanye views women?

 Image via Instagram

 Wiz remained calm and explained that the "KK" he tweeted about hitting didn't denote "Kim Kardashian" (he was talking about weed) and Rose weighed in with a sex-shaming comeback of her own.
 Soon after Wiz cleared up the misunderstood reference.
-West deleted his tweets and apologised to Khalifa for insulting him in the first place.
+West deleted his tweets and apologized to Khalifa for insulting him in the first place.
 But there's been no apology for Rose.

-The whole thing is fairly stock-standard rap beef, except for one element: Kanye's insistence on dragging Rose's name through the mud whenever the opportunity presents itself to him?
+The whole thing is fairly standard rap beef, except for one element: Kanye's insistence on dragging Rose's name through the mud whenever the opportunity presents itself to him.
 Is it not enough he made an entire album dealing with their break-up, or entire music videos showing, in contrast, how much he loves his wife?
 For Kanye, it seems that he can't love Kim without hating Amber, nor can he insult another man without insulting their choice of female companion.

-West's behaviour reeks strongly of the noxious virgin/whore archetype that still plagues popular culture.
+West's behavior reeks strongly of the noxious virgin/whore archetype that still plagues popular culture.
 For him to have his heroine, he must have a villain.
-Lyrically, his songs toy with similar hardline Dionysian dichotomies: he craves a place high culture (consider how hard he toiled to enter the fashion world) but he can't partake of it without a dalliance with the low, on the side (like a Twitter war, for example).
+Lyrically, his songs toy with similar hardline Dionysian dichotomies: he craves a place in high culture (consider how hard he toiled to enter the fashion world) but he can't partake of it without a dalliance with the low, on the side (like a Twitter war, for example).

 Where does that leave Amber Rose?
 As the stripper he discarded, one whose sexuality he couldn't contain in couture and whose appeal didn't match his own aspirations to cultural iconography.
 He positions himself, then, as the gatekeeper between the bawdy and the brilliant; to raise Kim on a pedestal, he has to crush Rose underfoot.
 He perpetually feels he needs to keep those scales balanced.
 The contrast is so cut and dry it hurts—and it speaks more to West's own insecurities than Rose's character.

 The irony is that if you compare Rose and Kardashian, you don't find the stark contrast West's narrative relies on.
 Each gained notoriety—for better or worse—off the back of their sex appeal (Rose was a stripper-cum-model, Kardashian had a sex tape), and both are now mothers.
-Considering this, why does Kanye persecute the people who go after his wife's, but thinks it's acceptable to inflict the same insult on Rose?
+Considering this, why does Kanye persecute the people who go after his wife, but thinks it's acceptable to inflict the same insult on Rose?